krues8dr/wsgi-sandbox/README.rst

 2. Support gracefully reloading application code without dropping any requests.
 3. Configure WSGI applications with production loggers.
 4. Have all loggers go to a single destination, per application.
+   (Generally, have logging configuration you can actually understand.)
 5. Rotate log files with a simple configuration.
-6. Keep all production configuration in once place.
+6. Keep all production configuration in obvious places.

 Demonstration: